Being Aware Of Less-Healthy Motivations For Working On Your Social Problems

 For example, someone may see their current self as a "geeky loser", someone who's socially inept, and who also likes dressing up and taking part in historical reenactments.
 There's nothing wrong with that hobby, but in their eagerness to disavow themselves of everything they used to be, they may turn their back on their old friends and pastimes.
 They may try to spend time with a new crowd who they have little in common with.
 It's fine to want more friends or self-confidence, but you don't have to also toss away all the things that just happened to be in your life at the same time as your awkward phase.

 Designating a particular type of people as the arbiter of your social skills and your overall worthiness as a person

-Feeling you have to 'show' certain people
+Feeling you have to "show" certain people

 The downside of this type of motivation is that you're putting your self-esteem into other people's hands.
 Whether you realize it or not, you're also letting them dictate the tone of what changes you make.
 You're improving yourself in a direction that would rattle those particular people, and not necessarily moving to a place that would make your personally happy.
-For example, a girl who was an ugly duckling in high school may try to turn herself into a superficially hot Barbie doll type, to 'show' all the guys who made fun of her.
+For example, a woman who was an ugly duckling in high school may try to turn herself into a superficially hot Barbie doll type, to "show" all the guys who made fun of her.
 However, deep down she may have been happier to go more in the direction of becoming a grungy musician.
-A final issue is that if you actually run into the people you want to 'show', they often won't give you the reaction, and sense of closure, you're looking for.
+A final issue is that if you actually run into the people you want to "show", they often won't give you the reaction, and sense of closure, you're looking for.

 Feeling you have to gain a massive amount of social success to make up for your years of awkwardness